remipassmoilesel/heydjoe/README.md

 ## Documentation

-Djoe is an internship project, the final report is available here: https://github.com/remipassmoilesel/djoe/raw/master/var/www/djoe/documentation/internship-report_final.pdf
+Djoe is an internship project, the final report is available [here](https://github.com/remipassmoilesel/heydjoe/tree/master/var/www/djoe/documentation)

 To know more check the `var/www/documentation/` folder.
 Project is in progress, so documentation too.